 Challenge number Detail of challenge 1 Low Attainment: Pupil Premium pupils are more likely to have been adversely affected by the COVID-19 lockdown and school closure.
+Attendance is a key reason for low attainment.
 They are less likely to have engaged with home learning or attended school when eligible.
-Narrowing the achievement gap between disadvantaged and other pupils in school and nationally in core subjects - reading [including phonics], writing and maths - will be a priority 2 Writing: Internal and external (where available) assessments indicate that writing at- tainment among disadvantaged pupils is significantly below that of non-disadvan- taged pupils.
-On entry to Reception class our disadvantaged pupils arrive below age- related expectations compared to other pupils.
+Narrowing the achievement gap between disadvantaged and other pupils in school and nationally in core subjects - reading [including phonics], writing and maths - will be a priority

+2 Writing: Internal and external (where available) assessments indicate that writing at- tainment among disadvantaged pupils is significantly below that of non-disadvan- taged pupils.
+However, writing is low across the whole school.
+On entry to Reception class our disadvantaged pupils arrive below age-related expectations compared to other pupils.
 This gap remains steady to the end of KS2.
 3 Language deprivation: Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
-These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
-4 Wellbeing: Our assessments and observations indicate that the education and well- being of many of our disadvantaged pupils have been impacted by partial school clo- sures to a greater extent than for other pupils.
-These findings are supported by na- tional studies.
-This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in maths.
-Referrals for support have markedly increased during the pandemic.
-5 Enrichment: Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due to Covid-19, and a lack of enrichment opportunities during school closure.
+These are evident from Reception through to KS2 4 Wellbeing: Internal scrutiny indicates that the education and wellbeing of many of our pupils have been impacted by partial school closures to a greater extent than for other pupils.
+These findings are supported by national studies.
+This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expec- tations, especially in maths and English.
+Referrals for support have markedly in- creased since covid and school need to access all forms of support and reach out to external agencies more than ever 5 Enrichment: Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils.
 These challenges particularly affect disadvantaged pupils.
 We will address barriers to learning by ensuring equality of provision for all pupils by providing opportunities for children to develop their skills, knowledge and cultural capital.
-6 Attendance: Increase the attendance of disadvantaged pupils whilst reducing the number of persistent absentees amongst this group of pupils.
-Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been lower than for non-disadvantaged pupils.
-More disadvantaged pupils have been 'persistently absent' compared to their peers during that period.
-Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
+We will provide clubs which support all pupils , especially disadvantaged 6 Attendance: Increase the attendance of disadvantaged pupils whilst reducing the number of persistent absentees amongst this group of pupils.
+Our attendance data over the last 3 years indicates that attendance amongst all pupils is low, however persistent absentees tend to be higher with disadvantaged pupils